Melanol/intro_to_rl/README.md

 For envs with grids, the origin is in the top left corner.

-Figure files mostly for replicating figures from the books, so algo files are main files.
+Figure files are mostly for replicating figures from the books, so algo files are main files.

 Recommendation to self-learners: after you are done with the book, move on to https://github.com/DLR-RM/stable-baselines3.